Tuesday, October 18, 2016

 Johnson remarks on the value of being attacked in print, as opposed to being ignored.

 "A man who tells me my play is very bad, is less my enemy than he who lets it die in silence," he tells Boswell.
 "A man whose business it is to be talked of, is much helped by being attacked."

 Words to remember.

-Having read Boswell's Life of Johnson and found it perhaps the best biography I've ever read, I long anticipated Hebrides as a kind of looser encore, and it is exactly that, although Johnson does sometimes fade away, nearly lost amidst the lairds and lochs and crumbling castles that are being reported upon by Boswell.
-It nearly shocked me when Boswell paused to address it, as if he had read my mind.
+Having devoured Boswell's Life of Johnson and found it perhaps the best biography I've ever read, I long anticipated Hebrides as a kind of looser encore, and it is exactly that, although Johnson does sometimes fade away, nearly lost amidst the lairds and lochs and crumbling castles reported upon by Boswell.
+It nearly shocked me when Boswell pauses to address this, as if he had read my mind.

 "He asked me today how we were so little together," Boswell notes, on Sept.
 19, 1773.
 "I told him my Journal took up so much time.
 But at the same time, it is curious that although I will run from one end of London to another to have an hour with him, I should omit to seize any spare time to be in his company when I am in the house with him.
 But my Journal is really a task of much time and labor, and Mr. Johnson forbids me to contract it."

 The book is still a box of candy for any Johnson fan, and I've been reading it with much joy and happiness.
 I happened upon a 1936 Viking Press imprint (in Evanston's delightful Amaranth Books on Davis Street) that reproduces the original manuscript, whole, and includes much tart personal observations that are cut out of the book as published at the time, his arguments with Johnson, his nightmares about his child's face, eaten by worms, and his tendency to start each morning with a dram of Scottish whiskey, until Johnson, a teetotaler, berates him.
 "For shame!"